Melo, Uruguay

 Melo ([ˈmelo]) is the capital city of the Cerro Largo Department of north-eastern Uruguay.
-As of the census of 2011, it is the ninth most populated city of the country.
+As of the census of 2023, it is the ninth most populated city of the country with a population of 56,013.

 Geography

 Location

 It is located at the center of the department, on the intersection of Route 7 with Route 8, 60 km south of Aceguá and the border with Brazil.
 Other primary roads to the city are Route 26 and Route 44.

 The stream Arroyo Conventos (a tributary of Tacuarí River) flows by the west limits of the city.

 Climate

 Melo has a humid subtropical climate, described by the Köppen climate classification as Cfa.
 Summers are warm (with hot days and cool nights) and winters are cool, with frequent frosts and fog.
 The precipitation is evenly distributed throughout the year, with an average of 1,241 mm (48.85 in), and the annual average temperature is 17 °C (63 °F).

 This city has the lowest recorded temperature in Uruguay, of -11 °C (12.2 °F), on June 14, 1967.